Qbject/six-dot-bot/docs/api-reference.md

 - [rippleJS](https://github.com/samthor/rippleJS): This library enables the addition of a ripple effect to interactive elements, enhancing visual feedback.
 - [Highlight.js](https://github.com/highlightjs/highlight.js): The library handling a syntax highlighting for code blocks

-#### Main MiniApp Code
+#### Main Mini App Code

-The code responsible for displaying a MiniApp resides in the `src/static/js` directory.
+The code responsible for displaying a Mini App resides in the `src/static/js` directory.
 The entry point is the `app.js` file, which defines the `App` class and initiates the app's initialization process.
 The project employs ES imports to load other necessary modules.

 #### Styles